 San Diego Naval Shipyard

-The San Diego Navy Shipyard, also known as the Naval Base San Diego, has had a long history of asbestos use dating back to its inception in 1918.
-At the shipyard’s highest peak during the the 1940s, over 5,000 ships were repaired, overhauled, and manufactured.
+The San Diego Navy Shipyard, otherwise known as the Naval Base San Diego, has long history of asbestos use dating back to 1918.
+During the shipyard’s highest peak during the the 1940s, over 5,000 ships were repaired, overhauled, and manufactured.

 In several of the shipyard’s buildings, investigations uncovered that the facilities were littered with asbestos.
 Even though the shipyard hasn’t used asbestos in several decades, tons of asbestos was found scattered across several units.